mailjet/joomla-mailjet-plugin-apiv3/README.md

 Changelog

 = 3.0.2 =

-Add signup and use tracking on the Joomla plugin
+Add signup and use tracking on the Joomla plugin.
-Fix IsActive parameter for token creation
+Fix IsActive parameter for token creation.

 = 3.0.1 =